MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-deliver-project-work.md

 This business process area also covers the evaluation of project performance, estimation of task completion times, and identification of potential bottlenecks.
 Furthermore, it facilitates the assessment of resource allocation, aiding in optimizing workforce utilization and enhancing project efficiency.
 Through the systematic capture of project time, organizations elevate their ability to deliver projects on schedule, allocate resources effectively, and bolster overall productivity.

-The structure of the *deliver project work* business process is ideally defined in the early stages of project implementation.
-As project parameters, timelines, and resource allocation are established, outlining the *deliver project work* process ensures that accurate data collection begins from the project's inception.
+The structure of the *manage project delivery* business process is ideally defined in the early stages of project implementation.
+As project parameters, timelines, and resource allocation are established, outlining the *manage project delivery* process ensures that accurate data collection begins from the project's inception.
 The process might naturally evolve as the project progresses, but it's important to lay its foundation before the project work is initiated.

 ## Stakeholders

-Many people across the organization should contribute to the decision-making process and design of the *deliver project work* area.
+Many people across the organization should contribute to the decision-making process and design of the *manage project delivery* area.
 The following list provides examples of such stakeholders:

 - Project management stakeholders – Examples: Program managers, Portfolio managers, Project managers, and Resource managers